approach0/guide/index.md

 how to use Approach0 search engine.

 ### What is Math aware search?
-Math-awareness means when you type a query containing one or more "keywords", each keyword can be either normal text or a math expression.
-Then the search engine gives you search results from already indexed posts/threads which contain the content you may find relevant to your query.
+Math-aware search means when you type a query containing one or more "keywords", each keyword can be either normal text or a math expression.
+The search engine gives you search results from already indexed posts/threads which contain the content you may find relevant to your query.